apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>startTimestamp records the time a backup was started.
+<p>Records the time when the backup operation was started.
-The server&rsquo;s time is used for StartTimestamp.</p>
+The server&rsquo;s time is used for this timestamp.</p>
 </td>
 </tr>
 <tr>